w3c/wai-components/index.md

 ## Guidelines and Other Standards {#guidelines}

-The World Wide Web Consortium ([W3C {% include_cached different.html %}](https://www.w3.org/)) Web Accessibility Initiative ([WAI](https://www.w3.org/WAI/)) develops **web accessibility standards** for the different components:
+The World Wide Web Consortium ([W3C](https://www.w3.org/)) Web Accessibility Initiative ([WAI](https://www.w3.org/WAI/)) develops **web accessibility standards** for the different components:

 -   [[Authoring Tool Accessibility Guidelines (ATAG)]](/standards-guidelines/atag/) addresses authoring tools
 -   [[Web Content Accessibility Guidelines (WCAG)]](/standards-guidelines/wcag/) addresses web content, and is used by developers, authoring tools, and accessibility evaluation tools
 -   [[User Agent Accessibility Guidelines (UAAG)]](/standards-guidelines/uaag/) addresses web browsers and media players, including some aspects of assistive technologies

-These accessibility guidelines are based on the fundamental technical specifications of the web, and are developed in coordination with all <a href="https://www.w3.org/TR/">W3C technical specifications {% include_cached different.html %}</a> (HTML, CSS, SVG, SMIL, etc.).
+These accessibility guidelines are based on the fundamental technical specifications of the web, and are developed in coordination with all <a href="https://www.w3.org/TR/">W3C technical specifications</a> (HTML, CSS, SVG, SMIL, etc.).
 W3C also develops technical specifications that directly address accessibility, including:

 * [ARIA, the Accessible Rich Internet Applications](/standards-guidelines/aria/) Suite, which defines a way to make web applications more accessible to people with disabilities.
 It especially helps with dynamic content and advanced user interface controls developed with Ajax, HTML, JavaScript, and related technologies.